Geodesic incompleteness of some popular regular black holes: Generalized Hayward metric

 Focusing on the geodesic completeness of the metric (\ref{Hayward0}) with (\ref{f}), the equation of motion for radial time-like geodesics reads: \be \dot{r}^2=e^2-1+\frac{2Mr^{n-1}}{r^n+L^n}\, . \ee For massive particles with $e^2>1$, the proper time to reach $r=0$ is finite.
-Hence, we again need to extend the coordinate $r$ to negative values (a plot of $\dot{r}^2$ as a function of $r$ is given in Fig.\ref{r2}).
+Hence, as a general conclusion of the Appendix, we need to extend the coordinate $r$ to negative values (a plot of $\dot{r}^2$ as a function of $r$ is given in Fig.\ref{r2}).

-If $n$ is even $\dot{r}^2$ is regular everywhere.
+If $n$ is even, $\dot{r}^2$ is regular everywhere.
 However, where $\dot{r}^2$ is negative the probe particle does not have enough energy to overcome the potential barrier and it bounces back.
 On the other hand, for probe particles with energy large enough $\dot{r}^2$ is always positive, and the geodesics can be extended to $r = - \infty$.
 Since the metric (\ref{f}) is asymptotically flat, the proper time to reach $r= -\infty$ is infinite.
 One can also show that the affine parameter to approach $r = -\infty$ diverges for massless particles.
 Hence, the spacetime with (\ref{f}) is complete for massive as well as massless particles.

 If $n$ is odd, $\dot{r}^2$ has a pole at $r = - L$, and close to the pole, the spacetime structure is similar to Schwarzschild's spacetime in $r=0$.
 Thus massive particles can reach the pole in a finite amount of proper time.
 Since these geodesics end in $r = - L$ the spacetimes with $n$ odd are geodetically incomplete.